Chaoticka/crackerjacks/Checkers,-explained.md

 They allow you to create a `Checker`-like that accepts an object of any type.
 In fact, all `Checker`s are silently converted into this more general class when you use the `@registry.register` or `@registry.register_multi` decorators.

-If you wish to implement one, see the [extending ciphey docs](https://github.com/Ciphey/Ciphey/wiki/Extending-Ciphey)
+If you wish to implement one, see the [relevant docs](https://github.com/Ciphey/Ciphey/wiki/Extending-Ciphey)